The Brothers Comatose: History

 Born in Petaluma, California, frontman Ben Morrison along with his brother, Alex Morrison began playing guitar and singing songs at age 12, taking a liking to Rock and Roll.
 The brothers grew up around music, hosting music parties.
 “The Morrison house was a gathering place for local musicians – everyone would bring an instrument, call out tunes, call out changes, and just play for hours” says former Brothers Comatose bassist, Giovanni Benedetti The band began with the two brothers doing arrangements of songs by bands such as Led Zeppelin, the Rolling Stones, and Creedence Clearwater Revival.

-Since then, the group has released four records, including: Songs From The Stoop (2010), Respect the Van (2012),City Painted Gold (2016) and Turning Up the Ground (2022).
+Since then, the group has released numerous albums, including: Songs From The Stoop (2010), Respect the Van (2012), City Painted Gold (2016), Ink, Dust and Luck (2018), Turning Up the Ground (2022) and Golden Grass (2025).
 They have played and headlined bluegrass festivals like Hardly Strictly Bluegrass, High Sierra Music Festival, Outside Lands Music and Arts Festival, and Kate Wolf Music Festival.
 The Brothers Comatose have also led extended tours with The Devil Makes Three, Yonder Mountain String Band and Lake Street Dive.